awnumar/memguard/README.md

 ---

-This library is designed to allow you to easily handle sensitive values in memory.
+This is a thread-safe package, designed to allow you to easily handle sensitive values in memory.
 It supports all major operating systems and is written in pure Go.

 ## Features